cplaisier/viridis/README.md

 #### quantifying reads (counts)
 readsCounter.py: script to call HTSeq to counts the reads per transcript.
-samplesCorrelationGrapher.py: script to compute and plot the correlation among samples.

 #### quantifying reads (FPKM)
 cufflinksCaller.py: script to call cufflinks and quantify the mapped reads.